AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 <!--<div style="height:10px;background:black;width:400"></div>-->

+---

 ## Category B: Eager learners

 This category are lower privacy risk type of ML models.
 Data is not stored, however, in some circumstances might leak certain specific groups of data.

 <!--## $${\text{\color{blue}Group\ 2:\ Regression\ Models}}$$-->
 ### Group B.1.
 Regression models

+Regression models predict a continuous numerical values based on one or more features.

 These are models that have been trained to make a numerical prediction - in which we do not include probability of some event or class occurring.
 Examples from different domains include: air pollutant levels, risk of re-offending, duration of hospital stay, etc.